aj07/composer-wiki/Tutorial-2.md

     composer network deploy -a my-network.bna -i admin -s Xurw3yU9zI0l

-After approximately 30 seconds the business network should have been deployed to your local Fabric.
+After approximately 30 seconds the business network should have been deployed to your local Hyperledger Fabric.
 You should see output as follows:

 ```
 pc52:dist dselman$ composer network deploy -a my-network.bna -i admin -s Xurw3yU9zI0l